 B12 on a Vegan Diet

 I never really liked meat at all and so going vegetarian was super easy once I learned I didn’t need it for protein.
 I did like cheese so that was a bit tougher.
-I’ve been vegan for almost 10 years now and I never feel deprived and have never felt better.
-Veganism is not a religion for me and I’m not one of those “crazy” vegans who hates people who aren’t vegan… But according to countless hours of reading, classes, seminars and research, I really do believe that it’s the healthiest diet that we can consume for optimal wellness (if done properly).
+I’ve been vegan for over 10 years now and I never feel deprived and have never felt better.
+Veganism is not a religion for me and I’m not one of those “crazy” vegans who hates people who aren’t vegan… But according to countless hours of reading, classes, seminars and research, I really do believe that it’s the healthiest diet that we can consume for optimal wellness (major caveat, if done properly).

 That said, I am referring here to an organic whole food vegan diet, NOT the standard American version of a vegan diet that won’t eat animal products but consumes lots of processed foods (fake meat, vegan donuts, cakes, bread, etc.).
 This is a key point because those who eat whole foods are much healthier in every way as compared to the junk food vegans.